Clouds must be efficient to provide useful fault-tolerance and scalability, but they also must be easy to use.

 The example service simply returns a “Hello World!” to an HTTP GET request by first subscribing with a service name and a callback function.
 When the service starts processing incoming CloudI service bus requests within the CloudI API poll function, incoming requests from the “internal” service which provides a HTTP server are routed to the example service based on the service name, because of the subscription.
 The service could also have returned no data as a response, if the request needed to be similar to a publish message in a typical distributed messaging API that provides publish/subscribe functionality.
 The example service wants to provide a response so that the HTTP server can provide the response to the HTTP client, so the request is a typical request/reply transaction.
 With both possible responses from a service, either data or no data, the service callback function controls the messaging paradigm used, instead of the calling service, so the request is able to route through as many services as necessary to provide a response when necessary, within the timeout specified for the request to occur within.
 Timeouts are very important for real-time event processing, so each request specifies an integer timeout which follows the request as it routes though any number of services.
 The end result is that real-time constraints are enforced alongside fault-tolerance constraints, to provide a dependable service in the presence of any number of software errors.

 The presence of source code bugs in any software should be understood as a clear fact that is only mitigated with fault-tolerance constraints.
 Software development can reduce the presence of bugs as software is maintained, but it can also add bugs as software features are added.
 CloudI provides cloud computing which is able to address these important fault-tolerance concerns within real-time distributed systems software development.
-The cloud computing that CloudI provides is minimal so that efficiency is not sacrificed for the benefits of cloud computing.
+As I have demonstrated in this CloudI and Erlang tutorial, the cloud computing that CloudI provides is minimal so that efficiency is not sacrificed for the benefits of cloud computing.